 Initial sessions (1 hour, 20 minutes) are billed at $255.00 per session.
 Full follow-up sessions (50 minutes) are charged at $155.00 per session and half sessions (25-30 minutes) at $95.00 per session.
 Clients are required to pay for services at the time of their appointments.
 Checks or cash are accepted as well as credit cards.
 A sliding scale is available.

 Please honor a 24 hour cancellation policy.
 Clients are responsible for the costs of a session without adequate notice.
 Your cooperation is appreciated.
-Supports services such as writing reports, letters and consulting with other health care personnel outside the norm for effective care are subject to similar fees.
+Support services such as writing reports, letters and consulting with other health care personnel outside the norm for effective care are subject to similar fees.